 The portal was funded by Imperial Health Charity for the benefit of patients in North West London.

 Accessing your health records

 If you’d prefer not to use our secure patient portal, or if you’d like copies of past records, follow the procedures below to request your records.

-All applications to see your Imperial College Healthcare NHS Trust health records must be made in writing either by downloading and completing our application for health records form, by email, or by post.
+All applications to see your Imperial College Healthcare NHS Trust health records must be made in writing either by completing our application for health records form, by email, or by post.

-If you use the patient portal, your records will be uploaded directly to your CIE account.
+If you use the patient portal, your records will be uploaded directly to your Care Information Exchange account.
 Please note that any records which cannot be provided electronically will be sent to you in paper format.
 Solicitors and other third parties will, where possible, be provided with information electronically via password-protected files.

 Please specify the information you wish to be made available to you including the hospital/s you have attended, dates of attendance.